mshodge/youshallnotpassport/Twitter_FAQ.md

 or premium?
 </summary>
 <br>
 You cannot have more than one application in progress.
-You would need to write and withdraw your original application to use the Fast Track or Premium service.
+You would need to contact the <a href="https://www.gov.uk/passport-advice-line">passport advice line</a>
+and withdraw your original application to use the Fast Track or Premium service.
 This can take up to 3 weeks to complete.
 <br>
 </details>